-MEC ENG 292I Advanced Special Topics in Mechanics 1 - 4 Units Terms offered: Not yet offered This series covers current topics of research interest in mechanics.
+Advanced Special Topics in Materials: Read Less [-] MEC ENG 292I Advanced Special Topics in Mechanics 1 - 4 Units Terms offered: Prior to 2007 This series covers current topics of research interest in mechanics.
 The course content may vary semester to semester.
 Check with the department for current term topics.
-Objectives Outcomes ebjeenves euteenies Course Objectives: Varies with course.
+Advanced Special Topics in Mechanics: Read More [+] Objectives Outcomes Course Objectives: Varies with course.